system76/docs/content/bootloader.md

 tableOfContents: true
 ---

-Systemd-boot is the boot-loader for Pop!_OS 18.04 and above while GRUB is the boot-loader for Ubuntu and Pop!_OS when installed in Legacy BIOS mode.
-A boot-loader takes care of getting the operating system started up.
+Systemd-boot is the bootloader for Pop!_OS 18.04 and above while GRUB is the bootloader for Ubuntu and Pop!_OS when installed in Legacy BIOS mode.
+A bootloader takes care of getting the operating system started up.
 It is also responsible for allowing the user to select between multiple operating systems at boot.
 Sometimes, GRUB or systemd-boot can break, and it may not let you boot into your computer to fix the problem.

 ### Important Note

-If you need to configure grub-pc (for example, after an update), installing grub to all devices will break GRUB.
+If you need to configure grub-pc (for example, after an update), installing GRUB to all devices will break GRUB.
 You will need to install to `/dev/sda` _not_ `/dev/sda1`.

-On a fresh install of Pop!_OS 18.04, <u>systemd-boot</u> is used rather than the <u>GRUB</u> boot-loader, and the following instructions do not apply please refer to the <u>systemd-boot</u> section on this page.
+On a fresh install of Pop!_OS 18.04 and newer, <u>systemd-boot</u> is used rather than the <u>GRUB</u> bootloader, and the following instructions do not apply please refer to the <u>systemd-boot</u> section on this page.

 ### Create Live Disk